AnonymouX47/term-image/README.md

 - [Pillow](https://python-pillow.org)
 - [Urwid](https://urwid.org)

-## Donation
+## Donate

-Your donation would really go a long way in fostering the progress and development of this project.
+Your donation will go a long way in aiding the progress and development of this project.

 ```
 USDT Address: TKP6d3hLcs7i5R18WRFxLe3zsPQcCBS1Ro